proudfeet/magentoclientdoc/README.md

-**Keywords**: enter keywords that you wish to have on the page for seo and search engines. ex. books,ebooks, movies, history
+**Keywords**: enter keywords that you wish to have on the page for seo and search engines. ex. books, ebooks, movies, history

 **Description**: enter description text that you wish to have on the page for seo and search engines.